codeigniter4/CodeIgniter4/user_guide_src/source/database/configuration.rst

 .. literalinclude:: configuration/007.php

-.. note:: The name 'test' is arbitrary.
+.. note:: The name ``test`` is arbitrary.
 It can be anything you want.
 By
-    default we've used the word "default" for the primary connection, but it too can be renamed to something more relevant to your project.
+    default we've used the word ``default`` for the primary connection, but it too can be renamed to something more relevant to your project.

 Changing Databases Automatically
 ================================

-You could modify the config file to detect the environment and automatically update the `defaultGroup` value to the correct one by adding the required logic within the class' constructor:
+You could modify the config file to detect the environment and automatically update the ``defaultGroup`` value to the correct one by adding the required logic within the class' constructor:

 .. literalinclude:: configuration/008.php